-- Lear Corporation is a company that creates automotive interiors and electrical components for everyone from General Motors to BWM.
-In 2001, the company had retained over $1 billion in earnings and had a negative tangible asset value of $1.67 billion!
-It had a return on equity of 2.16 percent, which, at the time, was less than a passbook savings account.
+- Lear Corporation creates automotive interiors and electrical components for everyone from General Motors to BWM.
+In 2001, the company had retained over $1 billion in earnings and had a tangible asset value of negative $1.67 billion.
+It had a return on equity of 2.16 percent, which, at the time, was less than a passbook savings account paid.
 The company was astronomically priced at 79.01 times earnings and had a market cap of $2.67 billion.
-In other words: Shareholders reinvested a billion dollars of their money back into the company in the form of retained earnings, and what did they receive in return?
+In other words, shareholders effectively reinvested a billion dollars of their money back into the company in the form of retained earnings, and what did they receive in return?
 They owed $1.67 billion.
-That is a bad investment.
+That’s a bad investment.

 The Lear example deserves a closer look.
 You may be wondering how the company had a supposed book value of $23.77 per share, and yet the shareholders owed a billion and a half dollars.

 It is immediately apparent that shareholders would have been better off had the company paid out its earnings as dividends.
-Unfortunately, the economics of the company were so bad had the profits been paid out, the business probably would have gone bankrupt.
+Unfortunately, the economics of the company were so bad that, had the profits been paid out, the business probably would have gone bankrupt.